meganathansriram/Coffee_health_predictor/README.md

 └── requirements.txt                 # Dependencies

 🧠 How It Works

-Dataset Preparation
+1️⃣ Dataset Preparation

 Synthetic dataset of 10,000 records with coffee and health attributes.

-Columns include Age, Gender, Coffee_Consumption, Sleep_Quality, Stress_Level, etc.
+Columns include: Age, Gender, Coffee_Consumption, Sleep_Quality, Stress_Level, etc.

-Data Preprocessing
+2️⃣ Data Preprocessing

 Used LabelEncoder and OneHotEncoder to encode categorical variables.

-Split the dataset into training and testing sets using train_test_split().
+Split dataset using train_test_split() for training and testing.

-Model Training
+3️⃣ Model Training

 Trained an XGBoostClassifier with tuned hyperparameters for better accuracy.

 Evaluated model using accuracy_score and classification_report.

-Model Saving
+4️⃣ Model Saving

 Exported trained model using joblib.dump() for later use.

-Web Integration (Django)
+5️⃣ Web Integration (Django)

 User enters data through index.html.

-views.py loads the trained model and predicts the health outcome.
+views.py loads the model and predicts the health outcome.

-Result displayed in result.html.
+Result displayed dynamically in result.html.

 🖥️ How to Run Locally
 1️⃣ Clone the repository